encointer/book/src/protocol-democracy.md

-# Democracy
+# Democracy V0.1

-> _this feature is work in progress and not yet released.
-See [Governance](./decentralization-governance.md) to learn how it currently works_
+> this feature is work in progress and currently only deployed on [testnet Gesell](./testnet-gesell.md).
+See [Governance](./decentralization-governance.md) to learn how it currently works_on mainnet
+>
+> V0.1 only encompasses a subset of local community governance actions

-The democracy module will bring decentralized governance to Encointer facilitating participants to take decisions.
+The democracy module will bring decentralized governance to Encointer, facilitating participants to take decisions.
 Such a **universal human suffrage** (one person one vote) governance shall render the current Encointer council obsolete.
 Examples of such decisions are the addition of new meetup locations to a community, an adjustment of the Demurrage rate or changes in the ceremony schdeule.

 The decision making process should follow the subsidiarity principle, meaning that decisions should be taken on the lowest possible level.
 So for example, if a community wants to extend their region by adding some new meetup locations, only community members should be allowed to participate in the vote.